Saint John The Baptist Group News

 The Conference is also involved with the local food bank.
 Food collected in church over the weekend is taken on a weekly basis to the food bank for distribution.

 Let us remember the words of Our Lord Jesus Christ: When two or three are gathered together in my name, there am I in the midst of them.

 The SVP has a designated mobile phone number which can be called if anyone is aware of someone who is in need or requires help.
 The person who answers the phone will take a message and contact details and then pass these onto the President or the Treasurer who will then contact the caller.
 07460326102.

-The newly formed Baptism Team at Saint John’s Church consists of David Hartley, Sandra McGowan, Margaret Robinson and Margaret Pickles they work with the clergy of the parish of The Good Samaritan in providing support and information to the parents of children to be Baptised.
+The newly formed Baptism Team at Saint John’s Church consists of David Hartley, Sandra McGowan, Margaret Robinson and Margaret Pickles they work with the clergy of the church of Saint John the Baptist in providing support and information to the parents of children to be Baptised.

 The Ladies Guild at Saint Johns Church is primarily a social gathering strengthening the community through their prayer and frendship